2 days · Culture lovers

 Day 1

-Day 1 — art and the city centre
+Day 1 - art and the city center

-The first day revolves around art and the life of the mind: the Wilhelm Hack Museum, the Ernst Bloch Centre and the Theater im Pfalzbau, with short distances through the centre.
+The first day revolves around art and the life of the mind: the Wilhelm Hack Museum, the Ernst Bloch Center and the Theater im Pfalzbau, with short distances through the center.

 - 10:00 - 12:00